-If you haven’t been taking advantage of Premiere Pro’s adjustment layers, prepare to have your mind blown!
-If you use them all the time, we’ve got some tips to help you have more control and flexibility over your edits.
+If you haven’t been taking advantage of Premiere Pro’s adjustment layers, you will definitely want to add them to your workflow.
+And if you use them all the time, then we’ve got some tips to help you have more control and flexibility over your edits.

 Part 1: What is an Adjustment Layer?

 Adjustment layers are incredibly versatile and allow an editor more time to be creative.
-Using one can affect many clips below and across an entire edit.
-Once you understand how to use them, you can quickly try things out without worrying about undoing it all later if you don’t like the result.
-Being able to get creative with trying out different looks is a great way to remain engaged with whatever footage you might be editing.
+Using one can affect many clips underneath or across an entire edit.
+Once you understand how to use them, you can quickly try things out without worrying about undoing it all later.

 Part 2: How to Add an Adjustment Layer to Your Timeline